 My group included 12 strong, experienced hikers – all South African.
 The hiking was challenging, and for me, it would have been difficult carrying a heavy backpack.
 I hiked with a day pack and hired a porter to move my gear between overnight sleeping huts.

 The other hikers were from the Cape Town area.
-We had interesting evening conversations and shared facilities with another group of about 14 Indian businessmen and their cook.
+We had interesting evening meals and conversations and shared facilities with another group of about 14 Indian businessmen and their cook.
 The cook prepared incredible campfire meals which were generously shared with everyone.
 There were two separate sleeping huts with 6 – 7 three-high bunk beds in each.
-There was no electricity.
+There was no electricity or plumbing.

 “Along the Tsitsikamma Hiking Trail little contact is made with the outside world.
 Baboon, vervet monkey, caracal, honey badger, spotted genet, bushpig, and bushbuck are found along the route and at overnight sleeping huts.”

 More difficult than the hiking was sleeping in a small room of heavy snorers… There were several Muslims in our group who were up each morning around 4 am for prayers.
 Dawn prayers – salat al-fajr – begin before sunrise.
-In such close quarters, their early rising awakened everyone.
+In such close quarters, their early rising awakened everyone in the hut.
 The lack of sleep affected my hiking ability, but I’m grateful for the experience.
 The magnificent scenery was worth the discomfort!